uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### What other designs/options have been considered?

-1. Running the Uyuni Health-Check-Tool along with the Uyuni Server container in the same pod.
+1. Running the Uyuni Health-Check-Tool along with the `uyuni-server` container on the same pod.
 This could lead to a resource problem on the node running the pod.
-2. Integration with current Monitoring stack.
+2. Integration with the current Monitoring stack.
 This has been considered in this RFC as an complementary integration for the standalone Health Check Tool.

 ### What is the impact of not doing this?